gumaerc-testorg/1.782-fall-2007/content/pages/projects.md

 {{< tableclose >}}

 Students also wrote blogs during their January field work detailing their experiences.
-The blogs can be found [here](http://web.mit.edu/watsan/studentblogs.html).
+The blogs can be found {{% resource_link "b881bd29-26ac-4231-8f58-48b1848207f3" "here" %}}.